 Technically, the daily and monthly models are inconsistent.
 However, they are both easy to use, they approximate the behavior of actual data quite well, and they are robust to misspecification.

-Each of GARCH (1, 1), EWMA and RiskMetrics are each parametric and recursive.
+Each of GARCH (1, 1), EWMA and RiskMetrics™ are each parametric and recursive.

 Advantages and Disadvantages of MA (i.e., STDEV) vs. GARCH